wahyurudiyan/learn-nats/README.md

 # Learn NATS as Message Stream Infrastructure Platform
 NATS is a message stream infrastructure that implemented in my company.
-This repository contains any code that will guide about how to use and operating NATS.
+This repository contains any code that will guide my team about how to use and operating NATS.

 ## Project Setup
 Before starting all infrastructure configuration, make sure Docker and Docker Compose already installed in your Laptop/PC.
 Then you need several infrastructure platform such as: